hh3739/job-of-data-analyst-in-uk/README.md

 </p></div>

 **Author**
-This project is done by John Huang For anyone who want to discuss this project with me, please send me a email to huang3739@gmail.com
+This project is done by John Huang, for anyone who want to discuss this project with me, please send me an email to huang3739@gmail.com